 Additionally, easily being able to sit on a bed instead of having to exert effort makes a world of difference for sleepers with injuries or other conditions which make movement more difficult.

 The weight of a thinner mattress is also lesser and it is easier to move.
-If you plan on moving a bed’s position frequently or you don’t have someone to help you with installation, a thinner one may be a good choice.
+If you plan to move a bed’s position frequently or don’t have someone to help you, a thinner one may be a good choice.
 For example, you may have a Murphy bed, which is a regular bed that can fold up to the wall.
 Lori Wall beds are well-known for this, and they recommend mattresses with a maximum thickness of 12″ to ensure the bed can properly close.
 Also, remember that the lighter the mattress is, the easier it would be to pull up.

 As mentioned above, thinner mattresses often cost less.
 When planning to buy, if you are on a strict budget or simply can’t afford a big purchase right now, a thinner mattress could also be the right choice for you.